 The provision of actual food or meals.
 It does not include finances to purchase food or meals, but may include vouchers to purchase food.
 The provision of essential household supplies, such as hygiene items and household cleaning supplies also should be included in this item.
-The provision of food and/or nutritional supplements by a non-registered dietician should be included in this item as well.
+The provision of food and/or nutritional supplements by someone other than a registered dietician should be included in this item as well.